Major Greenwood

-Major Greenwood FRS (9 August 1880 – 5 October 1949) was an English epidemiologist and statistician.
+Major Greenwood FRS (9 August 1880 – 5 October 1949) was a British epidemiologist and statistician.

 Biography

 Major Greenwood junior was born in Shoreditch in London's East End, the only child of Major Greenwood, a physician in general practice there ("Major" was his forename, not a military rank.) and his wife Annie, daughter of Peter Lodwick Burchell, F.R.C.S., M.B., L.S.A.
 The Greenwood family is recorded back to the twelfth century in the person of Wyomarus Greenwode, of Greenwode Leghe, near Heptonstall, Yorkshire, caterer to the Empress Maude in 1154.
 Greenwood was educated on the classical side at Merchant Taylors' School and went on to study medicine at University College London and the London Hospital.
 On qualifying in 1904 he worked for a time as assistant to his father but after a few months he gave up clinical practice for good.

 He went to work as a demonstrator for the physiologist Leonard Hill (father of the future statistician Austin Bradford Hill) at the London Hospital Medical College.
 Leonard Hill recalled, "By recognising the ability of a student with nothing behind him to show his worth and by appointing him my assistant I may claim to have started Greenwood on his career."
 While Greenwood made a good start in physiological research he was already drawn to statistics; his first paper in Biometrika appeared in 1904.
 After a period of study with Karl Pearson he was appointed statistician to the Lister Institute in 1910.
 There he worked on a wide range of problems, including a study of the effectiveness of inoculation with the statistician Udny Yule.
 In the First World War Greenwood first served in the Royal Army Medical Corps but then was put in charge of a medical research unit at the Ministry of Munitions.
 There he investigated the health problems associated with factory work, one result of which was an influential study of accidents which he produced with Yule.
 In 1919 Greenwood joined the newly created Ministry of Health with responsibility for medical statistics.
 He co-authored a number of papers (see publications) with Ethel Newbold during his tenure there (and wrote a touching obituary for her on her early death in 1933).
 In 1928 he became the first professor of Epidemiology and Vital Statistics at the London School of Hygiene and Tropical Medicine where he stayed until he retired in 1945.
 He established a group of researchers, of whom the most important was Austin Bradford Hill.
 Greenwood played the same role in A. B. Hill’s career as Hill’s father had played in his.